 Concerns have been raised that the Police, Crime and Sentencing bill currently going through parliament may undermine public trust in medical professionals to safeguard sensitive health information.
 Whatever the final law says, it is vital that public trust is maintained.
 Here we look at the current law and guidance that GPs need to be aware of.

-The GMC’s new Confidentiality guidance, which comes into effect on 25 April 2017, says that you must not disclose personal information to a third party without the patient’s explicit consent unless it is of overall benefit to a patient lacking the capacity to consent, required by law, ordered by a court, or justifiable in the public interest.
+The GMC says that you must not disclose personal information to a third party without the patient’s explicit consent unless it is of overall benefit to a patient lacking capacity to consent, required by law, ordered by a court, or justifiable in the public interest.

-Examples of statutes that require you to disclose or volunteer information to the police include the Road Traffic Act 1988 and the Terrorism Act 2000.
-Another situation in which you are obliged to disclose information applies if in the course of your work you discover an act of Female Genital Mutilation (FGM) in a girl under the age of 18 in England and Wales.
+It is not uncommon for GPs to be asked by the police to disclose information about a patient to them.
+Examples of where the law requires you to disclose or volunteer information to the police include the Road Traffic Act 1988 and the Terrorism Act 2000.
+Another situation in which you are obliged to disclose information applies if, in the course of your work, you discover an act of female genital mutilation (FGM) in a girl under the age of 18 in England and Wales.

 The following anonymised scenarios are based on queries raised by MDU members:

 A patient in custody

 A police officer attended a GP practice and explained that a patient was being held in custody having committed a serious crime.
 Asking for a copy of a patient’s medical records, the officer quoted Data Protection Act (DPA) schedule 2 paragraph 2 and 5 and gave the GP a form signed by a senior officer.